danielabar/meblog/src/markdown/working-towards-asynchronous-future.md

 Here are a few examples of the type of writing our team has been doing to reduce the need for all of us to be online at the same time.
 We try as much as possible to choose writing tools that support markdown, which is more developer friendly than WYSIWG editors, but that's just our team preference.

 <aside class="markdown-aside">
-The topic of documentation - how to write it, what should get documented, how to maintain it etc. is enough to make an entirely separate blog post.
+The topic of documentation - how to write it, what should get documented, how to maintain it etc. is enough for a whole blog post on its own.
 See this excellent <a class="markdown-link" href="https://chelseatroy.com/2021/09/14/the-art-of-documentation/">post</a> for thorough coverage of this topic.
 </aside>

 ### Pull Requests